kashyapkrlucky/url-crawler/backend/README.md

 ## API Endpoints

+- `POST /register` — for user sign up
+- `POST /login` — for user sign in
+- `POST /guest-login` — for guest user login without credentials
 - `POST /api/add-url` — Add a new URL to crawl
 - `GET /api/urls` — List URLs with pagination
 - `POST /api/start-crawl/:id` — Start crawling a URL by ID